Nim-Network-Foundation/mainnet/readme.md

 ### Setup a Celestia node

 In order to configure your dymint.toml you need a Celestia node available.
 This readme do not cover that part.
+You might need your own node.

+### Setup a Dymension node to have RPC

+In order to configure your dymint.toml you need a Dymension RPC available.
+This readme do not cover that part, but you can use public ones.

 ### Setup your node